 The UNITAR Hiroshima Women’s Leadership in Tsunami-based Disaster Risk Reduction (DRR) Training Programme for World Tsunami Awareness Day was first launched in 2016 in collaboration with the United Nations Office for Disaster Risk Reduction (UNDRR).
-The Programme targets women from Small Island Developing States (SIDS).
+The programme targets women from around the world but particularly those living or from Pacific SIDS.
 The UNITAR Hiroshima Office, echoing the Government of Japan, underscored that a gender-focused perspective to DRR.
 The Programme aims to “help focus attention on the distinct gender-specific capacities and vulnerabilities to prevent, prepare, confront, and recover from disasters.”
 The Third UN World Conference on Disaster Risk Reduction and its related product, the Sendai Framework for Disaster Risk Reduction (2015 – 2030) set these goals for the reduction of loss of life and livelihood as a result of disasters.

 The effects of both the devastating 2011 Great East Japan Earthquake and Tsunami and the 2004 Indian Ocean Earthquake and Tsunami remain seared into the collective memory of all nations, particularly those most at risk from tsunami themselves.
 The number of natural disasters taking place each year has drastically risen since 2000, and the COVID-19 pandemic reminds us that disasters can be caused by biological hazards as well.
 Socially vulnerable people such as women, the elderly, youth, children, those who are physically challenged, indigenous people, refugees, migrants, and minorities become even more vulnerable in emergencies.
 Women in particular are also primary caregivers to others.
 Empowering them to take part in decision-making processes will eventually help vulnerable populations learn how to support themselves in emergencies.